Skip to content

 • name: their name.

-• avatar_url (optional): only if this person has decided to share their profile picture.
-This url is expired in 1 week.
+• avatar_url (optional): only if this person shares their profile picture.
+This URL expires in 1 week.

 The next section quickly introduces OAuth2 and what flow should be used.
 If you already have a strong understanding of OAuth2, please head directly to App